16 Min Read |

 In 2019, a survey by influencer marketing agency Mediakix found that 80% of marketing professionals find influencer marketing effective, and almost two thirds have increased their influencer budgets this year.

-The survey also found that as the social media marketing landscape evolves, with changes in influencer tiers, nano-influencers are becoming more popular among brands of all sizes.
+The survey also found that as the social media marketing landscape evolves, with changes in influencer tiers, nano-influencers or micro-influencers are becoming more popular among brands of all sizes.
 Generally agreed to be influencers with between 1 and 10k followers, nano-influencers offer a highly focused and engaged audience within their niche.
 This is more valuable than ever for brands that increasingly favor organic and relevant connections over high-volume reach.
+In the State of Influencer Marketing 2020 Report, Linqia found that 77% of the marketers surveyed expressed interest in working with micro-influencers.

 What this means for you is that you don’t have to build a huge following before you can begin shaping your influencer career.
 With a strong niche and clear strategy, you could start collaborating with brands with as little as a thousand followers.
 Then you’ll be perfectly placed to build your personal brand and progress up the tiers to micro influencer, mid-tier influencer, and beyond!